ssedinnn/IT-Home-Lab/README.md

 - Configured and tested DNS records including A, CNAME, and PTR records.
 Practiced forward and reverse DNS resolution using `nslookup` and `ping`, then simulated an incorrect client DNS configuration to diagnose and restore name resolution.

+### Lab 09 – DHCP Server Configuration

+- Installed and authorized the DHCP Server role in Active Directory, created and configured an IPv4 scope for the `10.1.10.0/24` network, and automatically provided IP and DNS configuration to a Windows 11 client.
+- Verified DHCP leases and used `ipconfig` to release and renew client addressing.
+Simulated DHCP failure and diagnosed APIPA addressing before restoring connectivity.
+- Troubleshot a competing VirtualBox DHCP service that was assigning addresses from the wrong network and restored Windows Server as the active DHCP server.

+### Lab 10 – Active Directory Administration with PowerShell

+- Used the Active Directory PowerShell module to query and administer users, groups, computers, and Organizational Units from the command line.
+- Created and modified Active Directory users, managed security group membership, reset passwords, forced password changes, and disabled, enabled, and removed accounts with PowerShell.
+- Practiced PowerShell pipelines, `Select-Object`, filters, `-SearchBase`, Distinguished Names, and command output verification while troubleshooting PowerShell syntax and parameter errors.

 ## Repository Goals

 The purpose of this repository is to: